fallenpegasus/openshift-smsgroup/README.md

 4. Add your Twilio credentials and information.

-a.
 Log in to your Twilio.com account

-b.
 Browse to https://www.twilio.com/user/account to get the "Account SID" and the "Auth Token"

-c.
 Browse to https://www.twilio.com/user/account/phone-numbers/incoming and click "Buy a Number".
 Go through the process.

-d.
-Edit the twilio_creds file, and set the account, token, and fromnum
+Edit the twilio_creds file, and set the account, token, and fromnum.

-    vi twilio_creds

     # change these to your Twilio account credentials
     twilio_account = "ACyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy"
     twilio_token = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
     twilio_fromnum = "+12024561414"

+And then commit those changes to Git

     git add twilio_creds
     git commit -m "set twilio creds"